qingqingqingli/discovery/README.md

 ## My process

-Before this assignment, I did not know how to work with Python, Flask and JSON for backend development.
+Before this assignment, I did not know how to work with `Python`, `Flask` and `JSON` for backend development.
 Within 3 days, I taught myself the basic concepts and completed the assignment.

 Even though due to time limit, I did not have time to develop unit tests, or a containerized environment for easier testing.
 I had a lot of fun in the learning process and developing a solution.